franciscoxavier04/pm-BIM/docs/system-admin-guide/integrations/nextcloud/oidc-sso/README.md

 ##### Configuring Nextcloud

-In Nextcloud we need to configure that we are using an "external provider" by selecting the corresponding radio button in the authentication settings of the OpenProject integration.
-Select the OIDC provider that we are using as a common identity provider from the dropdown.
+In Nextcloud, we need to configure that we are using an "external provider" by selecting the corresponding radio button in the authentication settings of the OpenProject integration.
+Select the OIDC provider we’re using as the common identity provider from the dropdown.
 Make sure to leave the toggle "enable token exchange" disabled:

 ![Nextcloud configured to use the login token](nextcloud_using_login_token.png)

-Additionally we need to configure the OpenID Connect provider in Nextcloud.
-Navigate to "Administration", and choose "OpenID Connect" from the sidebar.
+Additionally, we need to configure the OpenID Connect provider in Nextcloud.
+Navigate to "Administration" and choose "OpenID Connect" from the sidebar.
 You should see a list of your configured OpenID Connect providers.
-At the top of that page enable the checkbox called "Store login tokens".
+At the top of that page enable the "Store login tokens" checkbox.
 This setting is required by Nextcloud to allow using tokens obtained during login for token exchange or requests to other services.

 Afterwards navigate to the OpenID Connect provider of the Keycloak and edit it.
 Make sure that the `api_v3` claim is part of the "Scope" text box.
 If it hasn't been added so far, you can append it to the existing text, ensuring that it is preceeded by a space, e.g., `openid email profile api_v3`.
 This ensures that Nextcloud will request the `api_v3` scope when a user logs in.
-Only then Keycloak will allow to exchange a token for OpenProject that carries the `api_v3` scope as well.
+Only then will Keycloak allow to exchange a token for OpenProject that carries the `api_v3` scope as well.

 This wraps up the configuration of this authentication method using Keycloak without token exchange.
 For details on the next step continue with the [general setup instructions](../#4-automatically-managed-project-folders).